Freemasonry in France: Postwar splits and unifications

 In 1958, some brothers of the Grande Loge nationale française disagreed with its non-recognition of other French obediences and split to form the "Grande Loge nationale française dite « Opéra »", which has since then become the Grande Loge traditionnelle et symbolique Opéra (GLTSO).
-In 1964, the Grande Loge de France signed an accord with the Grand Orient de France which provoked a break within itself and within the Supreme Council of France.
+In 1964, the Grande Loge de France signed an accord with the Grand Orient de France, which provoked a break within itself and within the Supreme Council of France.
 Grand Commander Charles Riandey, accompanied by hundreds of brothers, thus left the Supreme Council to form another under the aegis of the Grande Loge nationale française, known as the "Supreme Council for France".

 Since the 1970s, there have been several splits which have given rise to many small obediences, as well as many micro-obediences and independent lodges.
 Though the seriousness of some of them is unanimously recognised, others' conformity to Masonic traditions is not always well-established.
-Some authors see in this tendency a reflection of the individualist atomisation and rejection of institutions which (according to them) now characterises modern-day French society.
+Some authors see in this tendency a reflection of the individualist atomisation and rejection of institutions which (according to them) now characterise modern-day French society.
 On 20 February 2002 the Grand Masters, Grand Mistresses and Presidents of nine Masonic obediences met in Paris to sign the founding text of "French Freemasonry" ("Maçonnerie française"), an expression originated as a 'brandname' by the Grand Orient de France.
-Its text went as follows :
+Its text went as follows:

 In October 2002, this collection of obediences created the Masonic Institute of France (Institut maçonnique de France, or IMF), with the aim of "promoting the cultural image of French Freemasonry across the historic, literary and artistic inheritance and its diversity" and of "rediscovering, deepening and making better-known to all interested members of the public the cultural and ethical values of Freemasonry".
 The IMF is both a foundation for Masonic culture and a study and research centre.
 It organises an annual salon on Mason books and awards a literary prize to an author who is not a Mason but defends ideas and values close to those of Freemasonry.
-However, in July 2006, the Grande Loge de France decided to leave the association formed in 2002 and the Grand Orient de France decided to annul the 'brand name' "Maçonnerie Française" with the INPI.
+However, in July 2006, the Grande Loge de France decided to leave the association formed in 2002, and the Grand Orient de France decided to annul the 'brand name' "Maçonnerie Française" with the INPI.

 In France, there are some 11 Grand Lodges, few of which officially recognize the legitimacy of the others.
-However, in June 2005, the Grande Loge Nationale Française and the Grande Loge de France took steps to improve their fraternal working relations by signing a "Protocole Administratif", allowing them to cooperate with each other at a level below official recognition.
+However, in June 2005, the Grande Loge Nationale Française and the Grande Loge de France took steps to improve their fraternal working relations by signing a "Protocole Administratif", allowing them to cooperate at a level below official recognition.